FAQs

 Q: On which medium does the artist paint?

-A: I usually paint on canvas however I also use wood panels.
+A: I usually paint on canvas or wood panels.

 -